What is a General Partnership?

 2. Limited liability partnership (LLP)

-We hope you enjoyed reading CFI’s guide to General Partnership.
+We hope you enjoyed reading CFI’s explanation of a Partnership.
 To further enhance your financial literacy, the following free CFI resources will be helpful: